apollographql/rover/docs/source/errors.md

 Double check your command usage, and list available profiles with `rover config list`.

 If this error persists, please [open an issue](https://github.com/apollographql/rover/issues/new?body=Error%20E027%0A%0ADescribe%20your%20issue%20or%20question%20here&labels=triage) and let us know.

+### E027

+This error occurs when working with a federated graph and its subgraphs.
+When graphs can't be composed due to errors, no final supergraph schema can be built.

+To resolve this error, inspect the printed errors and correct the subgraph schemas.